STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

 ## Adding columns to the table

-Astropy tables are dynamic: We can also add new columns on the.
-The processing is done for all rows.
-For instance, to add a Julian Day column to our TimeSeries, we can take advantage the property `jd` on the `time` column (whose type is `Time`):
+Astropy tables are dynamic: We can also add new columns on the fly.
+The processing is done for all rows in a column.
+For instance, to add a Julian Day column to our TimeSeries, we can take advantage on the `jd` property of the `time` column (whose type is `Time`):

 ```python